Death Tarot Card Meaning

 That new thing will not be the same as what was lost, but it will step into that empty space and give us reason to carry on.

-Thirteen's Observations on the Death Card
+Thirteen's Observations on Death

 The connection of sex and death in Scorpio (the sign stands for both) is a strong indication of what this card is all about.
 We westerners see "Death" as a frightening card because we often see Death as an end, and we hate for things to come to an end.
 However, in other traditions, Death is just a natural and important, if sad part of an on-going cycle.
 In a karmic sense, you die so that you may be reborn.
 Winter comes so that there can be a spring, and we can only appreciate what we have when we know that there is loss.
 The Death card signals such things.
 This is a time of change.